 Do you feel like no matter what you do, it’s never good enough?

-These are all signs of that perfectionism.
+These are all signs of perfectionism.

 Perfectionists set impossibly high standards for themselves (and others), which leads to frustration, disappointment, and exhaustion.
 The bottom line is that perfectionism is hugely stressful and makes us feel worse about ourselves.